hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

  - VAULT_TOKEN: Vault token, which is defined in variable *{{ vault.root_token }}*

 ### 7. Check if policy exists
-This role check if policy of organization exists and store result into variable.
+This task check if policy of organization exists and store result into variable.

 #### Variables:
  - organization: A name of current organization.